Violevo/Valorant-Colorbot-V2/README.md

 1. Python library [Dxcam](https://pypi.org/project/dxcam-cpp/) captures an image of the screen
 2. The program generates a similarity map between the image captured and the enemy outline color (in our case yellow)
-3. A function is ran to find the topmost white pixel (which should be where the enemys head is) in the similarity map and save its coordinate
+3. A function is ran to find the topmost white pixel (which should be where the enemies head is) in the similarity map and save its coordinate
-4. Subtract the last coordinate from the coordinate of the centre of your screen and you get a resultant vector from the centre of your screen to the enemys head
+4. Subtract the last coordinate from the coordinate of the centre of your screen and you get a resultant vector from the centre of your screen to the enemies head
-5. Multiply the vector, wich is in pixels by your Valorant sensitivity and you get the amount of pixels your mouse needs to move to lock to the players head
+5. Multiply the vector, which is in pixels by your Valorant sensitivity and you get the amount of pixels your mouse needs to move to lock to the players head

 ## Video Explanation